 A great example of a heads up display is in the Halo series.
 The HUD is designed to give the appearance that the player is looking through the Spartan's visor.
 The HUD shows health information, ammo count, radar, and weapon type.
 While the HUD has changed slightly throughout the Halo series, it still maintains a similar style so players familiar with the Halo universe will be comfortable no matter which Halo game they're playing.

 A great HUD design should go virtually unnoticed by the player and should never be a hindrance to the gameplay.
 Some games will even give the user the ability to edit their HUD to fit their needs.
 World of Tanks gives players extensive control over their HUD.
 User customization allows the prominence of the HUD to fit to a wider variety of player tastes, experience, and preferences.

 The HUD may also change depending on gameplay.
 For instance, if you're playing hardcore mode in Call of Duty the HUD will be simplified quite a bit to provide more of a challenge and a realistic experience.

 Since the HUD is being displayed throughout gameplay, you want it designed to be easily seen in any lighting or environmental changes the player is likely to encounter.

 Have the Right HUD for the Job

-The kind of HUD design you choose for your game really depends on the type of game you have, the style, and also how realistic of an experience you want to provide to the player.
+The kind of HUD design you choose for your game depends on the type and style of game you have, and how realistic of an experience you want to provide to the player.
 You should also have an understanding of how much information needs to be presented to the player.

-This type of HUD design fits perfectly with Tomb Raider, because it's an adventure-style game that wants to immerse the player in the experience.
-The HUD for Halo works, because it's a fast-paced sci-fi shooter that has to display information at all times in order to properly aid the player.
+This type of HUD design fits with Tomb Raider’s style, because it's a puzzle-adventure game that wants to immerse the player in the experience.
+The HUD for Halo works because it's a fast-paced sci-fi shooter that has to display information at all times in order to properly aid the player.
 Imagine if Tomb Raider featured a HUD with the same design style like Halo's or vice versa.
 That wouldn't really fit.

 Keep the HUD in Check